nikollquinteroc/Simple-Chatty-Bot-Kotlin/README.md

 *Standard input with Java Scanner

-#Stage 3/5 Guess the age
+#Stage 3/5 Guess the age:
 Use your knowledge of strings and numbers to make the assistant guess your age.

 *Units of information